CadenSelle/Caden_Selle_Portfolio/README.md

 # Portfolio Website - [cadenselle.com](https://cadenselle.com)

 This is my personal portfolio website, built using HTML and CSS.
-Deployed using multiple AWS services to gain real-world experience with cloud infrastructure and security best practices.
+The website was deployed using multiple AWS services to gain real-world experience with cloud infrastructure and security best practices.

 The goal of this project was to learn how to deploy a fully static, secure, and globally distributed website using: